Tracing the Origins - Overseas Landscapes

 49歌川广重《龟户梅屋铺》-编辑 拷贝.jpg

-Artists in the United States have left cities to explore the unknown nature, and this peaceful and vast natural scenery has brought spiritual comfort to the people after the Civil War.
-Some of the painters began to depict the scenery near the Hudson River, becoming the beginning of the Hudson River School of Painting.
-Thomas Cole (England, 1801-1848) had a profound understanding of natural landscapes and romanticized their expression.
-Asher Brown Durand (1796-1886), known as the "father of American landscape painting," has a delicate style and rich colors that are closer to the real natural world.
+Artists in the United States have left cities one after another to explore unknown nature, and this peaceful and vast natural scenery has brought spiritual comfort to the people after the Civil War.
+Some of the painters began to depict the scenery near the Hudson River, which became the beginning of the Hudson River School.
+Thomas Cole (England, 1801-1848) had a profound understanding of natural landscapes and romanticized them.
+Asher Brown Durand (1796-1886, USA), known as the "father of American landscape painting," had delicate painting styles and rich colors that were closer to the real natural world.
 As the United States developed the West, the second generation of Hudson River painters gradually began to pay attention to and depict the western regions of the United States.
-John Frederick Kensett (USA, 1816-1872) had a more conservative style, not using bright colors or winning over the wonders of the terrain.
-His works were light and elegant in color, mainly depicting calm promontories and water surfaces.
-Frederick Edwin Church (USA, 1826-1900) is renowned for his exquisite painting skills and unique depiction of magnificent natural scenery.
+John Frederick Kensett (1816-1872, USA) had a conservative style and did not use bright colors or win over the wonders of the terrain.
+His works were characterized by light colors and mainly depicted calm headlands and water surfaces.
+Frederic Edwin Church (1826-1900) is renowned for his exquisite painting skills and unique depictions of magnificent natural landscapes.
 His works not only showcase the beauty and grandeur of the American continent, but also convey his reverence for nature.
-Albert Bierstadt (1830-1902), who studied in the Dusseldorf School for several years, created magnificent panoramic images through his meticulous depiction of small details and unique handling of light and shadow.
+Albert Bierstadt (1830-1902, USA), who studied under the D ü sseldorf School for several years, created magnificent panoramic images through his meticulous depiction of tiny details and unique handling of light and shadow.

 50托马斯·科尔《卡茨基尔山的两湖和山间小屋》-编辑 拷贝.jpg